databydata/databydata.github.io/OOPS/programming-paradigms.md

 Side effects are not bad but, unexpected side effects should be avoided as they may lead to unwanted bugs.

-Unexpected side effects mean, lets say you make an HTTP request in sum of two numbers function, so this should be avoided.
+Unexpected side effects mean, let's say you make an HTTP request in sum of two numbers function, so this should be avoided.

-### Object-Oriented Programming
+### Object-oriented Programming
-Taking the example of a car showroom again, now you have a larger number of cars, and you also want to display all the features of cars instead of just color and brand.
+Taking the example of a car showroom again, now you have a larger number of cars, and you also want to display all the features of the cars instead of just color and brand.

-Going with the procedural way and calling methods again and aging will become hard to manage so we need to seperate code for each car somehow.
+Going with the procedural way and calling methods again and aging will become hard to manage, so we need to separate code for each car somehow.

-Here OOPS comes into picture.
+Here OOPS comes into the picture.

 With OOPS, we can create a blueprint of methods and attributes that will help us manage all cars.